Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 optimization (LTO) [LTO]_, static vs dynamic linking will be highlighted.
 This allows us to clarify the presentation of the underlying architecture.
-However, there is no requirement to be familiar with the above to understand the concepts underneath Papyri.
+However, there is no requirement to be familiar with the above to understand the concepts underneath *Papyri*.
 In that context, we wish to discuss documentation building as a process from a source-code meant for a machine to a final output targeting the flesh and blood machine between the keyboard and the chair.